-- 1. Publisher provided software: Most adoptions include software that is correlated to the textbook.
+- Publisher provided software: Most adoptions include software that is correlated to the textbook.
 This software is considered part of the primary tool of instruction and has been reviewed during the adoption process.
-Teachers may use this software as part of daily instruction and are encouraged to contact the office of Instructional Support Services to request additional training to support the use of this software. - 2.
-Publisher recommended software: Some textbooks recommend third party software that can be purchased as an additional resource.
+Teachers may use this software as part of daily instruction and are encouraged to contact the office of Instructional Resources to request additional training to support the use of this software. - Publisher recommended software: Some textbooks recommend third party software that can be purchased as an additional resource.
 Guidelines for approval of Non-Board Approved or Non-State Adopted Supplemental Instructional Materials should be followed before purchasing such materials unless software is listed on an approved State of Florida list and is being used for the intended audience listed in that document. - 3.
 Internet web sites: Use of the Internet is governed by School District of Clay County policy and Terms and Conditions for Use of Telecommunications and Network.
 If an Internet site is being used as a primary tool of instruction, guidelines detailed on MIS Form 1-2535 Request for Approval of Non-Board Approved or Non-State Adopted Supplemental or Core Instructional Materials should be followed.
-If an Internet site is being used for supplemental activities such as enrichment or research, the teacher should preview the website within 24 hours of the assignment and simply document the resource in his/her lesson plans. - 4.
-Teacher web pages: Guidelines for web pages created by classroom teachers for instructional purposes can be found in the Procedures Manual for Instructional Technology Services.
-Teacher web pages that identify a school relationship require Curriculum Council approval.
+If an Internet site is being used for supplemental activities such as enrichment or research, the teacher should preview the website within 24 hours of the assignment and simply document the resource in his/her lesson plans.

+4. Teacher web pages: Guidelines for web pages created by classroom teachers for instructional purposes can be found in the Manual for Instructional Technology Use.
+Content on teacher websites is covered in the Terms and Conditions for Use of Telecommunications and Networks in the Employee Handbook.
+Web pages that are hosted on non-district sanctioned sites and identify a school relationship require Curriculum or Leadership Council approval.

-During the review process, the Curriculum Council should evaluate the access requirements of the web host and examine privacy issues concerning student information.
-Results of the review shall be placed in the Curriculum Council Minutes.
-It is also recommended that the Curriculum Council keep a master list of approved web page addresses and update it yearly.
+During the review process, the Curriculum or Leadership Council should evaluate the access requirements of the web host and examine privacy issues concerning student information.
+Results of the review shall be placed in the Curriculum or Leadership Council Minutes.
+It is also recommended that the Curriculum or Leadership Council keep a master list of approved web page addresses and update it yearly.

-If an administrator receives a request to reconsider a web page ruling by the Curriculum Council, the procedure outlined on MIS Form 2-2501 Request for Reconsideration or Review of Instructional Materials should be followed.
+If an administrator receives a request to reconsider a web page ruling by the Curriculum or Leadership Council, the procedure outlined on MIS Form 2-2501 Request for Reconsideration or Review of Instructional Materials should be followed.